So you’re thinking about buying your first piece of real estate? Congratulations! It’s an exciting time.

 - Review your credit and clear up any derogatory accounts

-- Do NOT open any new credit accounts or make any large purchases before/during loan process
+- Do NOT open any new credit accounts or make any large purchases before/during the loan process

 - Calculate your total monthly liabilities